demisto/content/Packs/ShadowIT/Playbooks/playbook-Handle_Shadow_IT_Incident_README.md

-This Playbook is used to handle a Shadow IT incident.
+This playbook is used to handle a Shadow IT incident.
 A Shadow IT incident occurs when a resource attributed to the organization that is not sanctioned by IT nor protected by the InfoSec team is found.

-This playbook handles the incident by helping the analyst to find the owner of the resource based on existing evidence.
+This playbook handles the incident by helping the analyst find the owner of the resource based on existing evidence.
 The playbook also marks the service indicators (IP or FQDN) with a Shadow IT tag.
 The possible owner and their manager are notified and onboarding of the asset on Prisma Cloud is triggered through a manual process.
 Supported Cortex XSOAR versions: 6.0.0 and later.